AnunayAkhaury/ShatteredDimensions/ProjectDocument.md

 ![ScreenRecording2024-12-10at12 05 32PM-ezgif com-video-to-gif-converter](https://github.com/user-attachments/assets/f70ca0a9-938e-4d2d-bd27-ab2fc9db823e)

-_Blue orb (Double Jump)_
+_Blue orb Bouncer (Double Jump)_
 - The blue orb allows players to press the jump input again for a double jump.
-- I used a sprite with an area_body_2d and collision shape to achieve this
+- I used a sprite with an area_body_2d and collision shape to achieve this.
+- The jump is tracked in using the [bouncer script](https://github.com/AnunayAkhaury/ShatteredDimensions/blob/12c81d35dd38c35933e762211abd42acec03bbf2/shattered-dimensions/scripts/platformer/supports/bouncer.gd#L7) which has signals for body entered and exited.
+- These signals change the result of the variable player.double_jump which then allows the [jump checking conditional](https://github.com/AnunayAkhaury/ShatteredDimensions/blob/12c81d35dd38c35933e762211abd42acec03bbf2/shattered-dimensions/scripts/player/player.gd#L140) to evaluate to true and allow for a second jump.

 ![ScreenRecording2024-12-10at12 06 32PM-ezgif com-video-to-gif-converter](https://github.com/user-attachments/assets/bf84e1d5-e80c-498f-ba61-d5328c46cc99)

 _Orange/Green orb (ascend/descend)_
 - The orange orb allows the player's current platform to start ascending until a given point.
-This was achieved through an animation.
+- This was achieved through an animation called by the [mover_platform script](https://github.com/AnunayAkhaury/ShatteredDimensions/blob/12c81d35dd38c35933e762211abd42acec03bbf2/shattered-dimensions/scripts/platformer/supports/mover_platform.gd#L1) based on the signals set to either entering or exiting the orb.
 - The green orb allows players to have their platform descend, so very similar to ascend.
+- It makes use of the same type of animation just switching the play-backwards and forwards.

 ![ScreenRecording2024-12-10at12 07 27PM-ezgif com-video-to-gif-converter](https://github.com/user-attachments/assets/e123d699-0dd6-4376-a0b1-e1e70efc0a23)

 _Trampoline_
 - The trampoline is an animated sprite that allows players to have a much higher jump when springing off this component.
+- To check if the player was on the trampoline, I added an area2d just above it to make sure the player was touching the "ground".
+- I added a script with the [area-entered signal](https://github.com/AnunayAkhaury/ShatteredDimensions/blob/12c81d35dd38c35933e762211abd42acec03bbf2/shattered-dimensions/scripts/platformer/traps/trampoline.gd#L5) that changed the "on_trampoline" variable in the player to allow for the changed jumping mechanic.
-- I added a conditional in the player script to check whether or not the player was on the trampoline and if so, change the jump velocity to be much more negative to achieve a much higher jump.
+- I then added a [conditional in the player script](https://github.com/AnunayAkhaury/ShatteredDimensions/blob/12c81d35dd38c35933e762211abd42acec03bbf2/shattered-dimensions/scripts/player/player.gd#L141) to check whether or not the player was on the trampoline and if so, change the jump velocity to be much more negative to achieve a much higher jump.

 ![ScreenRecording2024-12-10at11 29 22AM-ezgif com-video-to-gif-converter](https://github.com/user-attachments/assets/92477476-e419-4c35-813f-dc5649fe7cda)